Thinking in cocktail party: Chain-of-Thought and reinforcement learning for target speaker automatic speech recognition: Introduction

-Given a reference speech from the target speaker, TS-ASR is capable of selectively transcribing the speech of the target speaker while suppressing interference from other speakers~\cite{TS-ASR-2019}.
+In contrast, many applications such as smart home assistants, and conversational agents require accurately recognizing speech of a specific user in noisy, multi-speaker environments.
+To address these requirements, TS-ASR has been widely studied.
+Given a reference speech of the target speaker, TS-ASR selectively transcribes the speech of the target speaker while suppressing interference from others~\cite{TS-ASR-2019}.
+The TS-ASR task relies on additional reference information and is sensitive to speaker verification errors, making it a challenge task in multi-talker scenario.
 Some previous works designed a neural network architecture to jointly train Target Speaker Extraction (TSE) and ASR in order to transcribe the speech of the target speaker~\cite{TS-ASR-conformer, TS-ASR-WavLM}.
 There were also some works integrating speaker embeddings into the training of conventional end-to-end ASR models to directly train the TS-ASR model~\cite{SQ-Whisper, TS-ASR-Whisper, TS-VAD}.
 With the recent advancement of LALMs, MT-LLM~\cite{MT-LLM}, which utilized both an ASR encoder and a speaker encoder to extract features and then fed them into the LLM backbone to get TS-ASR output, has also demonstrated a good performance on the TS-ASR task.
 Although the development of LALMs has already brought new insights into TS-ASR, the optimization potential remains far from exhausted, as TS-ASR is a complex task that requires deep audio comprehension to achieve higher accuracy.

 The breakthrough of DeepSeek-R1~\cite{DeepSeek-Nature} shows that combining CoT with RL significantly improves reasoning in complex tasks.
 This approach has also proven to be effective on many speech tasks, such as Audio Question and Answering (AQA)~\cite{Omni-R1, Audio-CoT} and ASR~\cite{GRPO-ASR}.
 TS-ASR is a complex task that requires models to deeply understand speech and distinguish between different speakers, which involves logical reasoning to determine the number of speakers, identify the target speaker, and select the relevant speech segments for recognition.
 Therefore, we believe that CoT and RL are able to improve the performance of TS-ASR task by guiding the model to produce explicit intermediate reasoning steps before arriving at the final answer.